Code-Barru/Code-Barru/README.md

 I'm interested in development, devops and I've found myself a recent keen in cybersecurity.

-I believe the internet should be a free and open source place owned by the users for the users.

 Also I love❤ classical art and music.

 You can see more by going to my [website](https://codebarru.fr/).